Welcome to this guide on things to do in Manizales, Colombia!

 Hacienda Venecia is a lodge where you can stay which is set in the picturesque countryside (with balcony views) and take part in a very informative coffee tour.

-It’s like a nature lover paradise!
-Just imagine a comfortable place where you can rest and relax sat or laid on a hammock for the day.
+It’s a nature lover’s paradise!
+Just imagine a comfy place where you can rest and relax sat or laid drinking tinto on a hammock for the day.

 One thing I adored about Manizales was spectacular hillside the views.
 When you walk up the hill toward Chipre tower you and you look to the left and see the rolling green hills with the sunset it is a beautiful sight.